 Annual Learning Outcomes Assessment Reports are completed by the department Chair.
-Courses assessed include the music theory and music history sequences, private instruction and recitals.
+Courses assessed include music theory and music history sequences, private instruction, and recitals.
 Data and narratives are submitted to Compliance Assist.
-This information is reviewed, evaluated, and feedback is provided by the college Assessment Committee.
+The college Assessment Committee annually reviews, evaluates and provides feedback on these data.